Afischbacher/Nhl.Api/README.md

 ##### Summary

-Returns all of the NHL goalie statistics for a specific statistic type and NHL season with insightful statistics and NHL game data
+Returns all of the NHL goalie statistics for a specific NHL season with insightful statistics and NHL game data

 ##### Returns